rsmets/bot0x-cli/README.md

 ### Local Development & Testing

-To use `botox` globally from any terminal during development, run:
+To use `bot0x` globally from any terminal during development, run:

 ```sh
 npm link
 ```

-This symlinks your project as a global CLI, so you can run `botox` and all its subcommands from anywhere.
+This symlinks your project as a global CLI, so you can run `bot0x` and all its subcommands from anywhere.
 This is also required for the alias integration to work as expected.

-- After running `npm link`, you can test `botox`, `kbp`, `gitclean`, etc. from any directory.
+- After running `npm link`, you can test `bot0x`, `kbp`, `gitclean`, etc. from any directory.
 - Changes you make to your code will be reflected immediately (no need to re-link).

 ## License